ToniKousek/ToniKousek/README.md

 - 👋 Hi, I’m Toni Kousek
-- 👀 I’m interested in Python and a little bit of web development
+- 👀 I’m interested in Python and web development
 - 🌱 I’m currently learning web development and data science
-- 🏫 I'm currently stuck in a school in Croatia, so I am not able to offer much help
+- 🏫 I'm currently stuck in a [school](http://ss-elektrotehnicka-zg.skole.hr/) in Croatia, so I am not able to offer much help
+- 🏀 I'm also training basketball in a club called [KK Bosco](https://kkbosco.hr/)
 - 📫 You can reach me via e-mail at toni.kousek@gmail.com